vineethkumarv/sv-wiki/Control-Flow.md

 ***
 ## Purpose of warning
-The unique if, unique0 if and priority if are the updated versions of if-else conditional statements in the system Verilog.
+The unique if, unique0 if, and priority if are the updated versions of if-else conditional statements in the system Verilog.
 These conditional statements display the warning which helps to detect the dead code or unused conditional statements.

 ### Dead code